VGP/vgp-tools/Core/Library-interface.md

 # The One Tools C library interface

 The interface is defined in `Onelib.h`.
-There are 23 functions and 9 macros, with one primary type `OneFile` which maintains information about the current line.
+There are 23 functions and 9 macros, with one primary type `OneFile` which maintains information about the file being read or written, including the current line.

 ## Synopsis